steineggerroland/VirtualEntities/features.md

   * False on startup
   * Set to true when switching from _working_ state to any other
   * Can be set to false by sending a command to mqtt
-* Determine _online status_ based on date of last received message
 * Manage things in web
   * Add eThings
   * Display eThing details